MAPLE VIEW FARM

-Maple View Farm sells 5'-10' tall fragrant Balsam fir Christmas trees from our front paddock until Christmas eve.
-The pre-cut trees come from a small family farmer just over the Vermont border in Canada who we have worked with for several years.
-We are always happy with their shape and quality.
+Maple View Farm will have 6'-9' Christmas trees starting the day after Thanksgiving.
+The pre-cut trees come from a small family farmer just over the Vermont border in Canada.
+We are always happy with the shape and quality of their trees.
 Tree sales are an important part to the sustainability of our family farm and we appreciate your business!
-Tree lot hours are 8am-8pm.
+Tree lot hours are Sunday-Wednesday 10am-6pm and Thursday-Saturday 10am-8pm Trees will be set up on our Brewery lawn.
+Trees start at $35 and go up to about $100.
+Cash only.

 Worried about when your tree was cut?
 We won't be able to tell you an exact date of when our trees were cut.
 But we can tell you that HOW you take care of your tree once it is in the harsh environment of your house (with all its warm, dry air), is much more important than WHEN your tree was cut.
 Read on for tips on how to care for your fresh cut tree: